 I asked two questions at the end of the presentation:

-2. Do you think there is a risk to democracy by removing the accountability mechanism from decision making?
+- Is there a risk to democracy by removing the accountability mechanism from decision making?

 Both questions were largely dismissed.
-Politicians, Maxwell suggested, aren’t truly accountable anyway.
+Politicians, Walker suggested, aren’t truly accountable anyway.
 Councillors are just corrupt property developers and real estate agents who don’t know how to balance a budget.

 Local government and political gaslighting

-Higher tiers of government kneecap Councils financially while mocking them culturally.
+Higher tiers of government kneecap Councils financially while mocking them.
 Councils are expected to solve increasingly complex local problems while operating with constrained mandates, limited fiscal tools and outright public hostility.
 Local government is highly efficient and productive, yet is consistently portrayed as financially irresponsible and poorly performing.

 The contradictory demands on Councils are tantamount to gaslighting.
 We demand local responsiveness while stripping local autonomy.
 We say we want intergenerational outcomes and infrastructure, while introducing rates caps, cost-shifting state services, and fiddling constantly with the legislative mandate.
 We say we want politics brought closer to the people, while centralising decision-making power.
 We say we want to tackle democratic disengagement, while we treat the closest level of government as administratively embarrassing.